Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Introduction

-With the first Euclid Quick Data Release (Q1) we can now begin building and testing the necessary machinery for identifying and characterising AGN previously selected in the X-rays, where we aim to leverage \Euclid's depth, resolution and wavelength coverage to provide more secure associations.
-This initial testing will form the foundation for refining our methods and ensuring accurate AGN identification as more data becomes available over the next years.
+With the first Euclid Quick Data Release (Q1), we can now begin building and testing the necessary machinery for identifying and characterising AGN previously selected in the X-rays.
+We aim to leverage \Euclid's depth, resolution, and wavelength coverage to provide more secure associations of these AGN.
+Moreover, this initial testing will form the foundation for refining our methods and ensuring accurate AGN identification as more data become available over the next years.

 In this paper, we address the task of reliably associating X-ray sources with their \Euclid CTPs and investigate their respective NIR properties as a function of X-ray flux, among other properties.
-The paper is structured as follows: \cref{sec2} gives an overview of the Q1 data. \Cref{sec3} introduces the X-ray source catalogues used in this work, while \cref{sec4} outlines the approach to identifying CTPs. \Cref{sec6} describes how using a sample of sources clearly characterised with the 10th Data Release of the Legacy Survey \citep{Dey_2019}, we assign a Galactic/extragalactic nature to our sources using \Euclid photometry.
-In \cref{sec7}, we compute photometric redshifts for all CTPs. \Cref{sec8} displays CTP sample properties and \cref{sec9} explains the release of the catalogues and how to use them.
-A summary and discussion are given in the final \cref{sec10}.
+The paper is structured as follows: In \cref{sec2} we give an overview of the Q1 data.
+In \cref{sec3} we introduce the X-ray source catalogues used in this work, while \cref{sec4} provides an outline of the approach to identifying CTPs.
+In \cref{sec6}, using a sample of sources clearly characterised with the tenth Data Release of the Legacy Survey \citep{Dey_2019}, we describe how we assign a Galactic- or extragalactic nature to our sources using \Euclid photometry.
+In \cref{sec7}, we compute photometric redshifts for all CTPs. \Cref{sec8} displays CTP sample properties, and in \cref{sec9} we explain the release of the catalogues and how to use them.
+Finally, a summary and discussion are given in \cref{sec10}.

-In this paper, unless stated otherwise, we express magnitudes in the AB system \citep{oke_1983} and adopt a flat $\Lambda$CDM cosmology with $H_{0} = 70$\,km\,s\textsuperscript{-1}\,Mpc\textsuperscript{-1}, $\Omega_{\text{m}}=0.3$ and $\Omega_{\Lambda}=0.7$, to facilitate direct comparison with similar works from literature.
+In this paper, unless stated otherwise, we express magnitudes in the AB system \citep{oke_1983} and adopt a flat $\Lambda$CDM cosmology with $H_{0} = 70$\,km\,s\textsuperscript{-1}\,Mpc\textsuperscript{-1}, $\Omega_{\text{m}}=0.3$, and $\Omega_{\Lambda}=0.7$ to facilitate direct comparison with similar works from literature.